RamiKrispin/forecastML/README.md

 # forecastML

-R package for time series forecasting with linear regression and machine learning models... work in progress
+The forecastML R package provides a framework for forecasting regular time series data with regression models.